-The student may also add courses only during the scheduled drop/add period.
+The student also may add courses only during the scheduled drop/add period.
 Your faculty advisor can explain the processes to you.

-A student who has changed the number of hours of a course load, either by adding or dropping a class, must talk to financial aid and the business office.
+A student who has changed the number of hours of a course load, either by adding or dropping a class, must talk to a representative from the Financial Aid Office and the Business Office.
 Changes in a course load can cause a change in what the student owes the school and in the amount of financial aid the student receives.
 If a student drops a course within certain time frames the action can result in a reverse in financial aid and a bill to the student for that amount.